 Business or Commercial Ventures On Campus.
-Permission for any business or commercial ventures on campus or within the Seminary housing area (including baby-sitting services) must be requested in writing from the Admissions Office.
+Permission for any business or commercial ventures on campus or within the College/Seminary housing area (including baby-sitting services) must be requested in writing from the Vice President of Administration.
 Off-campus businesses are not allowed to solicit on campus without written permission from the Admissions Office.